VChristiaens/special/README.rst

     :target: https://github.com/VChristiaens/special/blob/master/LICENSE

 ``special`` is a package for the SPEctral Characterization of directly ImAged Low-mass companions.
-Although some tools are specific to the characterisation of low-mass (M, L, T) dwarfs down to giant planets, it can also be used in a more general way for the characterisation of any object with a measured spectrum, provided a user-provided model grid.
+Although some tools are specific to the characterisation of low-mass (M, L, T) dwarfs down to giant planets, it can also be used in a more general way for the characterisation of any object with a measured spectrum, provided an input model grid.

 This package provides the following tools for the analysis of measured spectra:

 - calculation of the spectral correlation between channels of an IFS datacube;
 - fitting of input spectra to different grids of models;
-- using the MCMC (emcee) sampler to infer posterior distributions on spectral model parameters;
+- using the MCMC (`emcee <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_) sampler to infer posterior distributions on spectral model parameters;
-- using the nested (nestle) sampler to infer posterior distributions on spectral model parameters;
+- using the nested (`nestle <http://github.com/kbarbary/nestle>`_) sampler to infer posterior distributions on spectral model parameters;
 - searching for the best-fit template spectrum within a given template library.

-The MCMC sampler routine makes use of the `emcee` package (Foreman-Mackey et al. 2013), while the nested sampler routine relies on the `nestle` package (http://kylebarbary.com/nestle/).
-Either routine:
+The MCMC and nested sampler routines:

-- is flexible, as it is usable on any grid of models downloaded by the user (provided a snippet function specifying the format of the input);
+- are flexible, as they are usable on any grid of models provided by the user (along with a snippet function specifying the format of the input);
 - can sample the effect of (additional) blackbody components;
 - can sample the effect of extinction;
 - can sample different extinction laws than ISM (parametrised using RV);
-- accepts either uniform or Gaussian priors for each model parameter;
+- accept either uniform or Gaussian priors for each model parameter;
-- accepts a prior on the mass of the object (if surface gravity is one of the model parameters);
+- accept a prior on the mass of the object (if surface gravity is one of the model parameters, and for the MCMC sampler only);
-- considers convolution with the spectral PSF and/or resampling of the model for consistency with the input spectrum.
+- consider convolution with the spectral PSF, photometric filters transmission and/or resampling of the model for consistency with the input spectrum.

 Furthermore, the log-likelihood expression has the option to include:

 - spectral correlation between measurements of adjacent channels of a given instrument;
 - weights that are proportional to the relative spectral span of each measurement, in case these are obtained from different instruments (e.g. photometry+spectroscopy).

-More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_ (note it was originally implemented as a module called ``specfit`` in the VIP package).
+More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_ (note it was originally implemented as a module called ``specfit`` in the ``VIP`` package).
-Please cite the above publication if you use `special` for your research, along with:
+Please cite Christiaens et al. (2021) if you use ``special`` for your research, along with:
 - `Foreman-Mackey et al. (2013) <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_ if you use the MCMC sampler;
 - `Skilling (2004) <https://ui.adsabs.harvard.edu/abs/2004AIPC..735..395S/abstract>`_, `Mukherjee et al. (2006) <https://ui.adsabs.harvard.edu/abs/2006ApJ...638L..51M/abstract>`_, or `Feroz et al. (2009) <https://ui.adsabs.harvard.edu/abs/2009MNRAS.398.1601F/abstract>`_ if you use the nested sampler in 'classic', 'single' or 'multi' mode, respectively.
 Please also provide the `GitHub repository <http://github.com/kbarbary/nestle>`_.